-By the end of the course teachers will learn how to combine art theory and practice in a productive way, to actively maintain students’ attention and motivation throughout the creative class and process, including: art production, art communication, preparing and visiting an art exhibition.
-They will also be invited to improve their own creative attitude though a simple series of group and individual exercises that stimulate lateral thinking.
+By the end of the course, teachers will learn how to combine art theory and practice in a productive way, to actively maintain students’ attention and motivation throughout the creative class and process, including art production, art communication, preparing and visiting an art exhibition.
+They will also be invited to improve their own creative attitude through a simple series of group and individual exercises that stimulate lateral thinking.

 The course will help the participants to:

 - Make use of art and psychology of art theory and practice in a productive way;

 - Understand and consider different ways of interpreting and teaching creatively;

 - Actively maintain students’ attention and motivation throughout a creative class and learning process;

 - Improve creative attitude and stimulate lateral thinking through group and individual exercises.